citizenfx/natives/VEHICLE/SetDisableHeliExplodeFromBodyDamage.md

 void SET_DISABLE_HELI_EXPLODE_FROM_BODY_DAMAGE(Vehicle helicopter, cs_type(Any) BOOL disableExplode);
 ```

+This works on helicopters and planes.

 Prevents a helicopter from exploding due to relatively minor body damage.

 ```
 NativeDB Introduced: v1103